Drug Evaluation Committee 2009-16 Scope of "Investigator-Related Members" (Part 2)

 Question

-The investigator is the head of the department concerned, but the position of the new committee chair is assistant to the director, although the department is the same as the investigator's.
-In this case, the investigator is the same as the new committee chair.
+The investigator is the head of the department concerned, but the new Chairperson has the same department, but his position is assistant to the director.
 In this case, would the investigator still be interpreted as a subordinate?